AbhishekSingh612/Notes/Notes/DSA/2. Sliding Window/Practice/Longest Substring with At Least K Repeating Characters.md

 - When trying to use sliding window here I realized there is no condition based on which I can shrink the window as we don't know whether invalid string will become valid while we expand our window
 - So I added additional condition to the window that it must contain only required number of unique character, Now we can shrink our window based on this condition
 - And In the end our result will be max of all the results we get from having 1 unique to 26 unique character
+- When we add this additional condition the question becomes similar to [[3.
+Longest substring with at most k distinct characters]]

 ```java
 public int longestSubstring(String s, int k) {